bckohan/learn-python/docs/source/module1.rst

 Generative AI
 -------------

-With Petabytes of code to learn from, computers have been getting better and better at writing code.
+With petabytes of human-written code to learn from, computers have been getting better and better at writing code.
 Most IDEs now have extensions that you can install that will look at your code as you write it and make very helpful auto-complete style suggestions.
 These tools can write whole functions for you or suggest approaches.
 When integrated into your workflow appropriately these tools can be a massive productivity boost.
 We are not going to shy away from these tools in this course and will even use one as a tutor to help you with your gateway assignments.